The Basics on Braces

 What is Orthodontics?

-Orthodontics is the area of dentistry that focuses on the diagnosis, supervision, guidance, and correction of irregularly aligned teeth and related jaw and facial structures.
+Orthodontics is the area of dentistry that focuses on the diagnosis, supervision, guidance and correction of irregularly aligned teeth and related jaw and facial structures.
 Orthodontics and dentofacial orthopedics is the formal name of the specialty.
-Treatment involves removable or fixed appliances and may include brackets, bands, wires and/or elastics to provide the necessary movement of your teeth.
+Treatment may include brackets, bands, wires and/or elastics to provide the necessary movement of your teeth.
 These appliances are commonly referred to as "braces".
-In addition, clear aligners can also be used to move teeth.
+Clear aligners can also be used to move teeth.

 Occlusion refers to the alignment of teeth and the way that the upper and lower teeth fit together (bite).
-An orthodontic problem is referred to as a malocclusion, meaning a "bad bite" when the teeth are not properly aligned.
+An orthodontic problem is referred to as a malocclusion, or in common terms, a "bad bite."
 Malocclusions can either be inherited or acquired.
 Inherited malocclusions include crowded teeth, large gaps between teeth and extra or missing teeth.
-Acquired orthodontic problems can result from repetitive behaviors such as thumb or pacifier sucking, an accident, and baby teeth that fall out too quickly or stay in too long.
+Acquired orthodontic problems can result from repetitive behaviors such as thumb or pacifier sucking, an accident or baby teeth that fall out too quickly or stay in too long.
 Treating moderate to severe malocclusion can:

-If needed, orthodontic treatment can be provided at almost any age and can be beneficial to both children and adults.
-Healthy teeth can be moved at almost any point in a person's life; although some orthodontic problems are easier to correct at a younger age.
+Orthodontic treatment can be provided at almost any age and can be beneficial to both children and adults.
+Healthy teeth can be moved at almost any point in a person's life.
+However, some orthodontic problems are easier to correct at a younger age.
 During regularly scheduled visits for you or your children, be sure to discuss any orthodontic concerns with your dentist.
 Correcting an orthodontic problem can take a few months to several years.
-Generally, orthodontic treatment length is based on the complexity and severity of the problem, and will vary from person to person.
-Treatment length will also depend on the patient's age and cooperation in the process.
+Generally, orthodontic treatment length is based on the complexity and severity of the problem and will vary from person to person.
+Treatment length will also depend on the patient's age and cooperation throughout the process.

 How Does Orthodontic Treatment Work?